Fine uncovers the hidden complexity and agency of Talmudic women, challenging stereotypes and revealing proto-feminist insights.

 Whether you're seeking inspiration from Jewish characters, uncovering the layers of Jewish history, or taking a moment for spiritual reflection, the Great Jewish Bookshelf has something for you.
 Each book is carefully selected to challenge, enlighten, and resonate with readers, offering a meaningful way for YOU to engage with YOUR Jewish identity.

 Subscribers can choose to pick up their books every two months at the Simon Family JCC for just $60 a year.
 Alternatively, books can be delivered directly to a home address for just $78 a year.
-Subscription costs include 6 curated books, one every two months beginning in January.
+Subscription costs include 6 curated books, one every two months beginning at your registration.

-Starting January 1, 2025, subscribers will receive a reminder to select a curated book from one of three categories: Fiction, History/Non-Fiction, or Jewish Thought.
-Subscribers have ten days to review the books and make their selection.
-The book will then be available for pick up at the Simon Family JCC or delivered to your house (whichever you choose) by the 30th of the month.
-This process repeats on the first of every other month (March, May, July, September, November)
+Books are available for pick up at the Simon Family JCC or delivered to your house (whichever you choose) by the 30th of the month.
+This process repeats on the first of every other month (January, March, May, July, September, & November.)

-The flexibility to choose or switch between categories ensures that your reading experience aligns with your personal interests.
-Plus, subscribers can opt-in to join a community roster, allowing you to connect with others who have chosen the same book, perfect for fostering discussions and building community through shared experiences.
-(See details about gatherings in FAQ's)
+Tidewater subscribers can opt-in to join a community roster, allowing you to connect with others who have chosen the same book, perfect for fostering discussions and building community through shared experiences.
+Readers can meet for gatherings to discuss the books, and even be reimbursed for some expenses! (see full details under gathering incentives in FAQ section.)
+Not sure what to discuss at your gathering?
+Check out our Additional Resouces.

-You have two options if you already read the three books available.
+You have two options if you already read the curated books available for the month.
 First, you can take advantage of a steep discount to select a gift that a loved one or a neighbor would enjoy.
 Or you can receive that season’s copy of Shalom Hartman Institute’s Sources: A Journal of Jewish Ideas, an award-winning print journal that promotes informed conversations and thoughtful debate about issues that matter to the Jewish community.

 Yes!
 Choose the shipping option at checkout for delivery - only a $3 upcharge per shipment!

-At the rate of $60 for six books (not including shipping, if selected) each book is discounted at between 15-65% off the list price, a bargain for any book lover!
+LOCK IN THE 2025 RATES!
+At $60 for six books (not including shipping, if selected) each book is discounted at between 15-65% off the list price, a bargain for any book lover!

 When you make your bi-monthly selection, check the box that says, "I'd like to connect with others reading the same book."
 After all the submissions are gathered by our team, you will receive an email and contact information with others who want to get together to discuss the book.